 But, it generally goes up over time.

-After 2008 financial crisis, stock market recovered quickly and is now making new highs.
+After the 2008 financial crisis, the stock market recovered quickly and is now making new highs.

 Similarly, the stock market rebounded after the great depression in the 1930s.

-From the chart, you can see that the stock market has an upward bias and always go up over time.
+From the chart, you can see that the stock market has an upward bias and always goes up over time.

 So, if you choose a company that has good fundamentals to sell options on, chances are that the share price will eventually rebound and you will be able to get out of the trade even with a decent profit.